 - Web delivery involves exporting to a Web-friendly file format that is then uploaded to YouTube or another streaming video service

 - File delivery allows users to play video on computers or other devices, from iPods to digital signage players.
-This can be complicated because certain file types are no longer supported by some devices.
+This can be complicated because newer, more efficient file types are no longer supported by older devices.
 After we learn what devices will play the files, we'll create and distribute the proper files on Flash drive, disk or Internet download.

 So that is how video content is created at Advent Media, Inc. The process can take from 4 weeks to a year, depending on the complexity of the subject matter and timeliness of approvals.